 CodeCharta consists of two separate parts: analysis that generates a .cc.json file and visualization that consumes said file.

-Please note that CodeCharta only runs on your client.
+Please note that CodeCharta runs only on your client.
 No .cc.json that you analyze or visualize will ever leave your computer unless you distribute it yourself.

 You can try the web visualization immediately and explore CodeCharta Code in CodeCharta.
 No downloads necessary, though we do provide a desktop client for your convenience.
 The visualization interface is explained here and if you want to explore another code base from the default one, you can use one of the files from the showcase.